Jefferson Park Transit Center

 The Jefferson Park Transit Center is an intermodal passenger transport hub in the Jefferson Park neighborhood of Chicago, Illinois.
 It serves as a station for rail and also as a bus terminal.
 Jefferson Park Transit Center's railroad station is on Metra's Union Pacific Northwest Line, with the station located at 4963 North Milwaukee Avenue.
 Jefferson Park is 9.1 mi away from Ogilvie Transportation Center in downtown Chicago, the inbound terminus of the Union Pacific Northwest Line.
 Under Metra's zone-based fare system, Jefferson Park is in zone 2.
 As of 2018, Jefferson Park is the 97th busiest of Metra's 236 non-downtown stations, with an average of 510 weekday boardings.

 As of May 30, 2023, Metra's Jefferson Park station is served by 60 trains (29 inbound, 31 outbound) on weekdays, by 31 trains (16 inbound, 15 outbound) on Saturdays, and by 19 trains (nine inbound, 10 outbound) on Sundays.

 It is also an 'L' station on the Blue Line, which stops at a single island platform in the median of the Kennedy Expressway at 4917 North Milwaukee Avenue.
 Blue Line trains run 24 hours a day, 7 days a week, with intervals of as little as 2–7 minutes during rush hour, and take 25 minutes to travel to the Loop.
-From 1970 to 1983, this was the terminal for West-Northwest Line trains once the service was extended from Logan Square.
+From 1970 to 1983, this was the terminal for West-Northwest Line trains once service was extended from Logan Square and until it was further extended to Rosemont.